JoyZadan/shop-kbeauty/README.md

 As the shoppers are able to **Shop by Brand** via the Brands page, they are able to easily find the brands and products that they prefer.

 Lastly, as some shoppers may be new to K-Beauty, trust about the K-Beauty concept becomes a more important factor that must be addressed.
-By offering a wide selection of brands to choose from and featuring a selection of these brands, Shop K-Beauty is able to provide a stronger user experience that also rivals what shoppers expect when browsing a brick and mortar retail shop that tend carry multiple brands.
+By offering a wide selection of brands to choose from and featuring a selection of these brands, Shop K-Beauty is able to provide a stronger user experience that also rivals what shoppers expect when browsing a brick and mortar retail shop that tend to carry multiple brands.

 ## **Brand Management**
 As a multi brand ecommerce shop specialising in K-Beauty, being able to manage the brands is a necessity.

 Logged in Shop Owners are able to add a new brand or update an existing one at the click of a button directly at the store.
-At the top naviigation, from the My Account area, one of the dropdown options is **Brand Management** that then takes the shop owners to the brand management page where they can easily add a new brand to the store.
+At the top navigation, from the My Account area, one of the dropdown options is **Brand Management** that then takes the shop owners to the brand management page where they can easily add a new brand to the store.

 [Link to Brand Management](./documentation/features/brand-management-button.png)

-The brand management page provides the input fields in order to add a new brand and also includes help texts underneath the required fields.
+The brand management page provides the input fields for adding a new brand and also includes help texts underneath the required fields.
 These fields are:
 * Brand name
 * Friendly name
 * Brand slug